 Rubio, Corker Give Thumbs Up To Tax Bill, Clearing Roadblock To Passage By Christmas

 A potential stumbling block for the Republican tax bill was removed Friday afternoon when Sen. Marco Rubio, R-Fla., announced he would support the measure.
-Rubio had threatened to vote "no" on the bill, in order to win a more generous child tax credit for working families.
+Rubio had threatened to vote "no" on the bill, to win a more generous child tax credit for working families.

-Another holdout, Sen. Bob Corker, R-Tenn., also announced his support Friday, putting the bill on a path towards likely passage in time for President Trump to sign the measure by Christmas.
+Another holdout, Sen. Bob Corker, R-Tenn., also announced his support Friday, putting the bill on a path toward likely passage in time for President Trump to sign the measure by Christmas.

 Corker was the only Republican to vote against the Senate version of the tax bill.
 He said he changed his mind after "great thought and consideration."